wangsenlinautonomous/CarND-Capstone/README.md

 ### Get basic waypoint information

-Declare a subscriber to subscrib base_waypoints topic, then using  a call back function to get base waypoint information.
+Declare a subscriber to subscribe base_waypoints topic, then using  a call back function to get base waypoint information.
 Then transfer waypoints from 3D to 2D
 ```
 from scipy.spatial import KDTree